*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Terres de l’Ebre (the “Ebro lands”) is at the very south of Catalonia.
 I’m generalizing the area because there is really so much to see.
 One area is the Terra Alta, which has wineries, olive oil mills, and hiking and cycling trails.
 One of my favorite places I discovered is the Balneario de la Fontcalda (see the image).
 Truly unexplored stone buildings, it’s an inland area, and I hate to say this, but it’s truly one of the local’s secrets.
 If you want to do the Via Verda, head toward the town of Arnés, which is where the 24-km hike begins.
 Via Verda means “green way”, and they’re natural bike and hiking paths such as the Val del Zafán, the Terra Alta Greenway.
 If you want to discover more Vias Verdes, go to this website.

 Tortosa majestically stands between the Ebro River and the urban landscape.
 Visit the Tortosa Cathedral, Gothic Palaces, and visit the medieval walls.
 It has an old Jewish quarter, which came about after the Muslims conquered the city in 1148.
 The muralla was constructed in the 14th century to protect the city and the Jews.
-Explore the Muslim, Christian and Jewish culture.
-If you want to sleep here, I recommend staying at is the Parador de Tortosa, a castle-turned-hotel.
+Explore the Muslim, Christian, and Jewish cultures.
+If you want to sleep here, I recommend staying at is the Parador de Tortosa, a castle-turned-hotel, which we loved.

 MAKE IT EASY – Book a day tour!